kubesphere/website/content/en/docs/pluggable-components/devops.md

 kubectl apply -f cluster-configuration.yaml
 ```

-Whether you install KubeSphere on Linux or on Kubernetes, you can check the status of the component in the web console of KubeSphere after installation in **Components**.

 ## Enable DevOps after Installation

 1. Log in the console as `admin`.
 Click **Platform** at the top left corner and select **Clusters Management**.